danielabar/scala-pluralsight/README.md

 ### Regular Expressions

-Implementing "Furhter filter files using a content filter" in Filesearcher app.
+Implementing "Further filter files using a content filter", "Return number of matches", and "Allow filters to be regex" in Filesearcher app.